 When the three detainees are running through the camp toward the Tower, the music is reminiscent of the fire engine scenes in Fahrenheit 451 (1966), which was directed by François Truffaut (Mr. Lacombe).

-A Disco version of some of the film's score, notably the Do Re Me Fa So communication tones was recorded, and was included as a bonus 45 LP included with the 2 record soundtrack album.
+A Disco version of some of the film's score, notably the Do Re Me Fa So communication tones, was recorded, and was included as a bonus 45 LP included with the double LP soundtrack album.
 The song was given extensive radio airplay, and despite not being officially released as a single, charted on the Billboard Pop Singles Chart peaking at Number 13.
 The song would be later incorporated as a track on later releases of the soundtrack album.